airbrake/airbrake/README.md

 Help
 ----

-For help with using Airbrake and this notifier visit [our support site](http://help.airbrake.io)
+For help with using Airbrake and this notifier visit [our support site](http://help.airbrake.io).

-For discussion of Airbrake development check out the [mailing list](http://groups.google.com/group/hoptoad-notifier-dev)
+For discussion of Airbrake development check out the [mailing list](http://groups.google.com/group/hoptoad-notifier-dev).

+For SSL verification see the [Resources](resources/README.md).

 Rails Installation
 ------------------